warkiz/IndicatorSeekBar/README.md

 	}
 });
 ```
-onSectionChanged: when the seekbar type is `discrete serious`, this callback work to get the tick position and text. `continuous serious` will not work.
+onSectionChanged: when the seekbar type is `discrete series`, this callback work to get the tick position and text. `continuous series` will not work.
 ## 5. Proguard
 ```Java
 -keep class com.warkiz.widget.** { *; }